 23. The other Appeal is a Humanitarian Appeal which is filed at the same time-but there is no legal aid available for this Appeal

-24. The Appeal process is very similar to that at the Refugee Status Branch with an oral hearing as well.
+24. The Appeal process is very similar to that at the Refugee Status Unit with an oral hearing as well.

 25. There is a statement from the Appellant to be provided, legal submissions made by the lawyer and then a hearing date.